jojo157/Delightful-Penguins/README.md

 This application uses Heroku Postgres to store and retrieve the user data.
 Postgres is an object-relational database system.
 This application consists of 7 collections as shown in the schema below.

-The users collection is populated when a user successfully registers and is used to verify a user upon login.
+The users collection is populated when a user successfully registers with the purpose of verifying a user upon login.
 The Art collection stores the data for the art pieces that appear on the home page.
 Only a user with staff status can add/edit this collection.

 The Messages collection stores the data for any user that engages with the chat functionality present on all pages.
-The users IP address is added to each message and when removed from the session the associated messages are deleted.
+The users IP address is added to each message and when removed from the session, the associated messages are deleted.
 When the artist replies to a message the IP address of the received message is used and the reply received field is updated to true.

 The Artist collection stores the artist's available status for the chat functionality.
 This can be updated with a switch on the Messages page by the Artist.